 Make sure to ask a relevant question that ties in with your topic and will get a reaction from the audience.
 For example, don’t say: “Raise your hand if you’re always on the edge of your seat.”
 It’s doubtful that you’ll get a huge reaction from your audience as this statement refers to a very small group of people.
 Also, avoid open-ended questions, like “How are you feeling today?” or “What do you think about this topic?” right at the beginning of your presentation – you’ll probably just get an awkward silence.
 People need to warm up to answering or asking questions, that’s why it’s best to ask questions in the middle of your presentation or towards the end.

-#4 Show a shocking statistic
+#4 How to start a presentation by showing a shocking statistic

 Did you know that 71% of mobile users in the U.S. usually sleep next to their phones?
 Or that Millennial smartphone users in the U.S. unlock their devices about 63 times a day?
 It looks like the strongest relationship many of us will have is with our phones.